 censorship of independent news and opposing political views, which are essential to a thriving civil society.
 Russians who wish to circumvent government censorship can continue to read these websites via the Tor Browser, which they can install

 using the Tor Browser Bundle .

-past six months of user-data on servers located inside Russia, making the information available to Russian law enforcement.
-Several state agencies are now involved in drafting bylaws that will determine how officials actually enforce the new Internet
+store the past six months of user-data on servers located inside Russia, making the information available to Russian law enforcement.
+Several state agencies are now involved in drafting bylaws that will determine how officials actually enforce

 Four draft bylaws are making headlines in Russian newspapers.
 The proposed bylaws contain three main points: